 You’ve probably heard the term “manufactured home” before, and you’ve also likely heard it used interchangeably with the term “mobile home.”
-For those who are interested in buying one of the many manufactured homes for sale, it can be confusing to have to sort out which is which—and there are definitely differences between the two terms that are important to know.
+For those who are interested in buying one of these factory-built homes, it can be confusing to have to sort out which is which—and there are differences between the two terms that are important to know.

 Both mobile and manufactured homes are types of prefabricated homes, which means that they’re assembled off-site and transported to a buyer’s location of choice.
 However, as you’ll learn in this article, “mobile home” is actually an outdated term that describes a product that’s no longer made.
-In this quick guide, we’ll talk about what a manufactured home is, why it’s the modern successor to the mobile home, manufactured vs. modular homes and features of manufactured homes today.
+In this quick guide, we’ll talk about what a manufactured home is, why it’s the modern successor to the mobile home, how they differ from modular homes, common features, and more.

 What Is a Mobile Home?

 So, what’s so special about the year 1976?
-That’s when the U.S. Department of Housing and Urban Development (HUD) introduced its Home Construction and Safety Standards for manufactured homes.
-Post-1976 homes that meet HUD standards are more accurately referred to as manufactured homes.
+That’s when the U.S. Department of Housing and Urban Development (HUD) introduced its Manufactured Home Construction and Safety Standards.
+Post-1976 mobile homes that meet HUD standards are more accurately referred to as manufactured homes.

 Generally, a pre-1976 mobile home is not a good investment.
 In addition to their age, these homes may be built with unapproved building materials and often don’t have modern safety features.
 Home buyers will have a much better experience buying a modern manufactured home.